simbigo/colorito/README.md

 ## Gradients of color

 As you saw above you can create canvases of solid colors easy enough.
 But sometimes you want something more interesting.
-And Imager provides a number of special effects that will let you do this.
+And Colorito provides a number of special effects that will let you do this.

 One of the most common ways to create a image is gradient.